 Harrison New York Speeding Ticket and Traffic Violations

-Our Harrison New York traffic court defense lawyers and attorneys can represent you if you have been charged with speeding in Harrison, NY.
-Our office is conveniently located on Harrison Avenue, and at Palumbo & Associates we have extensive experience in defending motorists who have been given traffic tickets in Harrison Justice Traffic Court.
+Our Harrison speeding ticket lawyers and attorneys can represent you if you have been charged with speeding in Harrison, NY.
+Our office is conveniently located on Harrison Avenue, and at Palumbo & Associates we have extensive experience in defending motorists who have been given speeding tickets or any other type of traffic tickets in Harrison Justice Traffic Court.
 Call our firm and speak to one of our lawyers for a free consultation to find out how we can help.Numerous NY Police Agencies return tickets to Harrison Town Court

 The Harrison Court is located at the Harrison Train Station at 1 Heineman Place, Harrison, NY 10528.
 Because of the confluence of numerous state, county and local roadways in and around Harrison, New York an inordinate amount of traffic tickets are written there.
 You could have been stopped by a State Trooper for speeding, NY VTL § 1180 or failure to move over, NY VTL § 1144 on I-95 or I-287.
 Or you could have been stopped for improper lane change by the Westchester County Police on the Hutchinson River Parkway.
 Or maybe you were stopped by the Harrison Police for running a stop sign on Halstead Avenue.
 Whatever the violation or agency, you have to appear in the Town/Village court of Harrison.